-- 2. Lower the expander card in to the chassis until the slots on the expander card engage with the standoffs on the chassis. - 3.
-Tighten the screw to secure the expander card to the chassis. - 4.
-Align the expander-card cable connector with the connector on the system board (J\PERC). - 5.
+- 1. Align the following: - a.
+Guide pins on the chassis with the slots on the expander card. - b.
+Screw holes on the expander card with the screw holes on the chassis. - 2.
+Lower the expander card until the guide pins engage with the slots on the expander card. - 3.
+Tighten the screws to secure the expander card to the chassis. - 4.
+Align the expander-card cable connector with the connector on the system board (J_PERC). - 5.
 Tighten the retention screws on the expander-card cable connector until the connector is seated firmly.

-Figure 68.
+Figure 67.
 Installing an expander card

-- 1. screw
+- 1. screw (3)

-- 3. expander-card cable
+- 3. expander card cable

-- 5. expander cardNext
+- 5. guide pin (2)

-- 2. expander-card cable connector - 4. standoff (3)
+- 2. expander-card cable connector that connects to the connector on the system board (J_PERC) - 4. expander card